 So, with your social media goals in mind, choose which metrics you’ll report on for each platform.

-Once that’s decided, it’ll help you frame and fill out the rest of the report, including whether you’re on track to hit your monthly, quarterly, or yearly goals.
+This will help you frame and fill out the report — including whether you’re on pace to hit your monthly, quarterly, and yearly goals.

 Step #2: Include a High-level Overview of Your Progress

-This shows a high-level overview of how you’re tracking towards your goals, and can help inform your strategy for the months to follow.
+This shows a high-level overview of how you’re tracking toward your goals and can help inform your strategy for the months to follow.

-Likewise, your top performing posts slide will give some more insight into what content drove the most sessions, got the most engagement, and reached the most people.
+Likewise, your top-performing posts slide will give more insight into what content drove the most sessions, got the most engagement, and reached the most people:

 Here, you can briefly explain why each post performed so well, and call out any trends you notice.